stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_model/view_aware_model.md

 ### Motivation

-This unconventional design breaks a fundamental rule of MVC: rather than having the View get data from the Model, the Model acts on the View to populate it.
+This unconventional pattern breaks a fundamental rule of MVC: rather than having the View get data from the Model, the Model acts on the View to populate it, by pushing its data through the View interface.

-A View-aware Model can be seen as a combination of two patterns presenter later: ModelController and Passive View.
+A View-aware Model can be seen as a combination of two patterns:
+ModelController and Passive View.
+It is a pattern of limited
+practical use, but can be useful to recognise.

 ### Design